(888) 448-0302 Talk to a recovery specialist 24/7

 Cognitive Behavioral Therapy (CBT)

-CBT is an evidence-based therapy that encourages the person to examine negative thought patterns and behaviors in order to devise healthier coping strategies in times of stress.
+CBT is an evidence-based therapy that encourages the person to examine negative thought patterns and behaviors to devise healthier coping strategies in times of stress.
 CBT helps prevent relapse in people with substance abuse disorder.

 Exposure Therapy